g7s/aye-db/README.md

 | `:idb/delete` | [IDBObjectStore.delete()](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/delete)|
 | `:idb/clear` | [IDBObjectStore.clear()](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/clear)|

-From the above links you can see which (if any) arguments you should pass for every query type.
 **NOTE**: The `:idb/index` query accepts only two arguments; the name of the index to open and a query to run on the index e.g.

 ```clojure